chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/5-registration.md

 ![Eight2](registration/9-2.png)

 After changing the password open the Dashboard and click "Register".
-You will be redirected to the login screen of the Chirps Dashboard.
+You will be redirected to the login screen of the Chirp's Dashboard.

 ![Eight3](registration/10.png)